swiftlang/swift-evolution/proposals/0296-async-await.md

 Modern Swift development involves a lot of asynchronous (or "async") programming using closures and completion handlers, but these APIs are hard to use.
 This gets particularly problematic when many asynchronous operations are used, error handling is required, or control flow between asynchronous calls gets complicated.
 This proposal describes a language extension to make this a lot more natural and less error prone.

 This design introduces a [coroutine model](https://en.wikipedia.org/wiki/Coroutine) to Swift.
-Functions can opt into to being `async`, allowing the programmer to compose complex logic involving asynchronous operations using the normal control-flow mechanisms.
-The compiler is responsible for translating an asynchronous functions into an appropriate set of closures and state machines.
+Functions can opt into being `async`, allowing the programmer to compose complex logic involving asynchronous operations using the normal control-flow mechanisms.
+The compiler is responsible for translating an asynchronous function into an appropriate set of closures and state machines.

 This proposal defines the semantics of asynchronous functions.
 However, it does not provide concurrency: that is covered by a separate proposal to introduce structured concurrency, which associates asynchronous functions with concurrently-executing tasks and provides APIs for creating, querying, and cancelling tasks.